RickStrahl/Westwind.HtmlPackager/README.md

 * .NET Standard 2.0

 ## Standalone HtmlPackager Application (Windows)
-The HTML Packager is available as a self contained Windows Console application in HtmlPackager.exe which you can download and copy as needed.
+The HTML Packager is available as a self contained Windows Console application in HtmlPackager.exe which [you can download and copy as needed](https://github.com/RickStrahl/Westwind.HtmlPackager/blob/master/HtmlPackager.exe).
 You can also use the Chocolatey package:

 ```
 choco install HtmlPackager
 ```

-The
+The packager runs as a single file EXE (packaged with ILMerge) with a few command line options.

 ```txt
 Syntax: